ServiceNow/example-restclient-myworkapp-ios/README.md

 	```
    Make sure the **MyTasks.xcworkspace** file was generated within xcode project directory.

 2. Install the **MyWork Update Set** in your ServiceNow instance.
 This is a ServiceNow scoped application which contains the **Task Tracker API** Scripted REST API and related files.
-Note you must be an admin of your ServiceNow instance to install update sets.
+Note that you must have the admin role on your ServiceNow instance to install update sets.
 	1. Obtain the "My Work" update set
 		* Download the update set from [share.servicenow.com](https://share.servicenow.com/app.do#/detailV2/e43cf2f313de5600e77a36666144b0b4/overview)
 <br/>--or--